nevetS/Emacs-Configuration/README.txt

   Color formatting

 NOTE - I do have some packages installed from ELPA.
 Not sure if those will copy cleanly cross-platform.
+NOTE - Ubuntu shows  Gtk-WARNING **: Unable to locate theme engine in module_path: "pixmap", repeatedly.
+The resolution to this is to install the gtk2-engines-pixbuf package

 INSTALL
  set up your github ssh keys